softworkz/emby-wiki/Playback-Guidelines.md

 * Size (in bytes)
 * VideoType (VideoFile, Dvd, etc)

+Before we discuss the algorithm to examine MediaSources, let us first define a few terms:

+**Direct Play** - The client plays the file by accessing the file system directly using the Path property.
+The server is bypassed with this mechanism.
+Whenever possible this is the most desirable form of playback.

+**Direct Stream** - The client streams the file from the server **as-is**, in it's original format, without any encoding or remuxing applied.
+Aside from Direct Play, this is the next most desirable playback method.

 The following is the algorithm to determine the optimal MediaSource:

 ## Direct Play